cakephp/docs/en/core-libraries/caching.rst

 * ``ApcCache`` APC cache uses the PHP `APC <http://php.net/apc>`_ extension This extension uses shared memory on the webserver to store objects.
   This makes it very fast, and able to provide atomic read/write features.
-  By default CakePHP will use this cache engine if its available.
+  By default CakePHP will use this cache engine if it's available.
 * ``Wincache`` Wincache uses the `Wincache <http://php.net/wincache>`_ extension.
 Wincache is similar to APC in features and performance, but optimized for windows and IIS.